bids-standard/bids-validator/README.md

 ```

 Deno by default sandboxes applications like a web browser.
-`-E`, `-R` and `-N` allow the validator to read environment variables,
+`-E`, `-R`, '-W', and `-N` allow the validator to read environment variables,
-local files, and network locations.
+read/write local files, and read network locations.

 ### Configuration file